 Make it home in time for sunset!
-These three destinations are a just a scenic day trip away from San Diego.
+These destinations are a just a scenic day trip away from San Diego.

 What: This psychedelic art installation in the Imperial Valley desert was created by local resident Leonard Knight.
 It’s a surreal-looking fantasy land of religious messages, frequented by hipsters, backpackers, and feral cats.
 Follow the yellow brick road to the top, or explore the equally quirky caves surrounding the mountain.

 Where: Take the scenic State Route 78 east all the way to SR 111, then go north and follow signs toward Niland.
 Coming home, the I-8 freeway will be the fastest route back to San Diego.
 Or make it a weekend trip by heading north and spending a night in Palm Springs.